The Lunchbox drink recipe is a very lovable cocktail. There’s nothing especially sophisticated about it – it just tastes incredibly good.

 The natural bubbles in the beer give the cocktail a refreshing feeling.
 It’s not quite like carbonation, especially with this small amount of beer.

 But it adds a little something special and memorable to the drink.
+And refreshing.

 This is a very simple drink to make.
 You just pour all the ingredients in and stir.
 Or you can save the Southern Comfort for last, put it in a shot glass, and drop the shot glass in, Boilermaker style.